conduitio-labs/conduit-connector-db2/README.md

     ADD COLUMN phone VARCHAR(18);
 ```

-#### I accidentally remove tracking table.
+#### I accidentally removed tracking table.

-You have to restart pipeline, tracking table will be recreated by connector..
+You have to restart pipeline, tracking table will be recreated by connector.

-#### I accidentally remove table.
+#### I accidentally removed table.

 You have to stop the pipeline, remove the conduit tracking table, and then start the pipeline.